improv-wifi/website/src/ble.md

 The client is able to send a `device info` to the Improv service if it is in the states "Require Authorization" and "Authorized".
 When received, and supported, the gadget will return the device information in the RPC response characteristic.

+All strings must be encoded as either 7-bit ASCII or UTF-8.

 ## Revision history

 - 1.0 - Initial release